gavinlyonsrepo/Fractal_creator/README.md

 * Name: fractal_creator

-* Title : Fractal Creator

 * Description:
-This program is written in C++.
+Fractal Creator.
+This Demo program is written in C++.
 This project creates a bitmap file (800x600) and then applies two magnification functions to a sector of that file.
 The bitmap is a graphic image.